John Ireland (sportscaster): Television career

 From 1995 through 2012, Ireland was employed as a sports anchor/reporter by KCBS/KCAL-TV, the Viacom-owned duopoly in Los Angeles.
-From 2002-2010, he worked as the sideline reporter for all Los Angeles Lakers broadcasts on KCAL-TV.
+From 2002 to 2010, he worked as the sideline reporter for all Los Angeles Lakers broadcasts on KCAL-TV.

 Previously, he worked as a sportscaster at KTVE-TV in Monroe, Louisiana; KBMT-TV in Beaumont, Texas; and KUSI-TV in San Diego, California.
 In San Diego, he won two Emmy awards for best sportscast.

 Education

-Ireland is a graduate of Corona del Mar High School, in Newport Beach, California, Class of 1981.
+Ireland is a graduate of Corona del Mar High School, in Newport Beach, California, Class of 1975.
 In high school, he was a member of the basketball team and wrote for Trident Magazine.

-He received a bachelor's degree in history from UCLA in 1985, and was the sports director of the campus radio station, KLA-AM.
+He received a bachelor's degree in history from UCLA in 1985, on what he laughingly describes as the "10-year plan," and was the sports director of the campus radio station, KLA-AM.
 He is a member of the Sigma Chi fraternity.